kismetwireless/kismet-web-docs/content/en/docs/api/keys_and_macs.md

     The MAC address is a (theoretically) unique identifier given to each device at manufacture time.
 It is used to identify the device uniquely on a network.

-    Typically, the the IEEE assigns each manufacturer a block of addresses with a common header (the OUI) and the manufacturer is responsible for creating unique identifiers within that block.
+    Typically, the IEEE assigns each manufacturer a block of addresses with a common header (the OUI) and the manufacturer is responsible for creating unique identifiers within that block.

     For datasources without a defined MAC address, Kismet will attempt to synthesize a MAC address from the unique data available.